claranet/terraform-azurerm-storage-account/README.md

 | >= 2.x.x       | 0.12.x            | < 2.0           |
 | <  2.x.x       | 0.11.x            | < 2.0           |

-## Contributing

-If you want to contribute to this repository, feel free to use our [pre-commit](https://pre-commit.com/) git hook configuration which will help you automatically update and format some files for you by enforcing our Terraform code module best-practices.

-More details are available in the [CONTRIBUTING.md](./CONTRIBUTING.md#pull-request-process) file.

 ## Usage

 This module is optimized to work with the [Claranet terraform-wrapper](https://github.com/claranet/terraform-wrapper) tool